 Toyota Prius+ reliability & safety

-The Toyota Prius+ has a wide range of safety kit and it should be painlessly reliable to own
+The Toyota Prius+ has a wide range of safety kit and it should be painlessly reliable to own – Toyota has an enviable reputation for reliability and solid build.

 Toyota Prius+ reliability & problems